Caroline Bedell Thomas

 Caroline Cunningham Bedell Thomas (November 29, 1904– December 14, 1997) was an American cardiologist.
 She is considered a pioneer in the study of hypertension and preventive medicine.
 In 1970, Thomas became the Johns Hopkins School of Medicine third female full professor.

 Early life and education

 Bedell was born on November 29, 1904, in Ithaca, New York to parents Mary Louise Crehore and Frederick Bedell.
-She graduated from Smith College in 1925 summa cum laude with an Bachelor of Arts degree before conducting her graduate work at Johns Hopkins University under the guidance of Herbert Spencer Jennings.
+She graduated from Smith College in 1925 summa cum laude with a Bachelor of Arts degree before conducting her graduate work at Johns Hopkins University under the guidance of Herbert Spencer Jennings.

 Career

 Bedell joined the faculty at Johns Hopkins University in 1930 as a house officer in their department of medicine.
 The following year, she was promoted to assistant professor of medicine at Johns Hopkins School of Medicine where she led studies in electrocardiography.
 As a result of her research, she was elected a Fellow of medicine with the National Research Council and a fellow in neuropathology at Harvard Medical School.

 Bedell returned to Johns Hopkins School of Medicine as a faculty member following her Harvard fellowship in 1935.
 She also became a married woman to Dr. Henry M. Thomas, Jr, taking his last name.
 By 1936, while working with mice, she discovered that sulfanilamide could interrupt and prevent rheumatic heart disease and other infections.
 While working under mentor and department chair Warfield Theobald Longcope, she studied neurogenic models of hypertension and the effects sympathectomy has on blood pressure.
 Thomas simultaneously served as a physician at the Bryn Mawr School, a civilian consultant to the Army Surgeon General, and operated a private practice.